nikgrinding/AOC/AOC15/day-02/README.md

 ### Idea

-We can calaculate the perimeter of each side individually and then use it to calculate the output by finding the volume of the box plus the minimum perimeter among all of the sides.
+We can calculate the perimeter of each side individually and then use it to calculate the output by finding the volume of the box plus the minimum perimeter among all of the sides.